argenz/bb-lectures-downloader/README.md

 # bb-rec-scraper

 This scraper uses selenium webdriver for Google Chrome to download lecture videos from the university's platform.
-The LATEST Google Chrome is required.
+The websdriver manager automatically fetches the latest webdriver version, hence the LATEST Google Chrome version is also required.

 To run:
 1. Download the repository